tpellegrinetti/PGPg_finder/README.md

 # Usage:

-if you want to learn how to use the PGPg_finder, click the link below:
+if you want to learn how to use the PGPg_finder in a detailed way, click the link below:

 [Tutorial](https://github.com/tpellegrinetti/PGPg_finder/blob/main/Tutorial.md)

+You can check the available commands in PGPg_finder by running:
+`python PGPg_finder.py -h` After that, you need to choose one of the available workflows.

 You can run the PGPg_finder tool using the following command: